tquiggle/OctoBox/README.md

 <details>
   <summary>Click to expand!</summary>

+If you have access to a keyboard, mouse and monitor this is probably the easiest and most foolproof method for configuring wireless.
 Connect a monitor to either the HDMI or Displayport connection on the back of the OctoBox and plug in a USB keyboard and mouse to any of the USB ports.
 Power on the OctoBox.
 It boots into a desktop environment already logged in as user 'ocho'.